wp-plugins/wp-ajaxify-comments/readme.txt

 * Updated jQuery blockUI to 2.42 (thanks to Mexalim)

 = 0.5.0 =
-* Success popup overlay now supports comments that are awaiting moderation
+* Success overlay now supports comments that are awaiting moderation
 * Add "?" when commentUrl has no query string to reload page in case of partial page update fails
 * More detailed debug messages and debug support for Internet Explorer 9
 * Added localization for ca (thanks to guzmanfg)